 Written by Longevity and Performance Coach: Manoli Lagos

 Nutrition has become one of the most polarizing topics in health.
-If you’re not a vegan or carnivore, you might be stuck in the middle or just lost in the sea of fad diets, old science and misinformation.
+If you’re not a vegan or carnivore, you might feel stuck in the middle or just lost in the sea of fad diets, outdated science and misinformation.
 There’s a lot of B.S. out there: my goal is to make it easy for anyone reading this article to understand fact vs. fad and have the knowledge to choose the “diet” that’s right for you, your goals and genetics.
 Everything in this article is tied to longevity, since that’s what we all want, to live a long, healthy, and boundless life.

 When it comes to longevity, there are three simple principles to keep in mind:

 2. Limit inflammatory foods & refined sugar

 When it comes to longevity, we should start by examining the best of the best…the Blue Zones.
 These five longevity hotspots are in: Sardinia, Italy; Ikaria, Greece; Okinawa, Japan; Nicoya, Costa Rica and Loma Linda, California.
 They are the five places on earth where there is the highest population of centenarians (people living over 100 years old).
 When studying these groups of people, we’ve learned a few things when it comes to nutrition: